Article Submission Guidelines Life Science Leader

 1. The content must be original.
 If the article has been published on another site or in print or is slated to be published elsewhere, it will not be considered.

-2. We are a B2B magazine, so we do not accept overly technical/scientific topics or articles.
+2. We do not accept overly technical/scientific topics or articles.

 3. The article cannot be promotional either directly or indirectly (e.g., leading the reader to only one conclusion, which happens to be the solution your company offers).